EvaldoNeto/tutorial/challenge-01/README.md

 The main file of the application must be called main.py and it must receive two arguments, src_folder and dst_folder.

-src_folder: the full path to the folder that will be monitored
+-src_folder: the full path to the folder that will be monitored
-dst_folder: the full path to the destination folder, where the content will be written
+-dst_folder: the full path to the destination folder, where the content will be written

 Usage example: